Remotely-Sensed Cities

 Book Synopsis Remotely-Sensed Cities by : Victor Mesev

 Download or read book Remotely-Sensed Cities written by Victor Mesev and published by CRC Press.
-This book was released on 2003-03-06 with total page 433 pages.
+This book was released on 2003-03-06 with total page 416 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: New urban applications are emerging for remote sensing, in particular with the use of high-resolution data for measuring, monitoring and analysis.
-This comes through the use of high spatial resolution imaging, such as for precision mapping of cities; new techniques for population mapping; extracting urban land use features, and evaluating the city
+This comes through the use of high spatial resolution imaging, such as for precision mapping of cities; new techniques for population mapping; extracting urban land use features, and evaluating the city energy patterns; and through the use of night-time imagery for determining populations and economic activity, particularly on a global scale.
+Remotely Sensed Cities helps to redress the balance with remote sensing books, most of which are dedicated to the physical environment.
+It is designed for upper-level undergraduate and graduate students, along with research scientists and brings together a good deal of topical work applying remote sensing to the understanding of urban features, their behavior and growth.

 Remotely-Sensed Cities Related Books